Reading to Dogs Program for children

 “The emotional benefits also play a big role in the reading to dogs program.
 Most children really enjoy reading to a dog as they know the dogs won’t judge if a word is mispronounced.”

-Finding dogs with a perfect calm nature to participate in the program was easy for Guide Dogs NSW/ACT, who have run a Pets As Therapy (PAT) companion dog program for more than 30 years.
+Finding dogs with a perfect calm nature to participate in the program was easy for Guide Dogs NSW/ACT, who have run a Therapy Dogs companion dog program for more than 30 years.

 The program places carefully selected companion dogs with people who may be disadvantaged due to age, illness disability or isolation at no cost to that person.